 What can be considered a debt?

 Debts may arise out of loans from financial institutions.
 Debts may also arise out of a friendly loan between individuals.
-Tenants may owe rent to their landlords and strata unit owners may owe maintenance charges to their joint management body or management corporation.
+Tenants may owe rent to their landlords and patients may owe unpaid medical bills to hospitals or clinics.
 As for businesses concerned with the buying and selling of goods, debts may arise from goods or property that have been delivered but remain unpaid by the purchaser.
 If you are a service provider, you may also sue for outstanding or unpaid fees for services rendered.

 However, as with all other civil suits, you must be aware that there is a time limit to bring a debt recovery action against the debtor and you must ensure that you commence the debt recovery action within the time allowed by law.
 In other words, you must be mindful of the limitation period given for a person to sue for a debt.